web3-open-lottery/.github/profile/README.md

 Contact blockchainmentor@protonmail.com to start a discussion

+## Interested in investing?

+We are building a DAO and a a reward token to allow building a liquidity pool to stake and trade the token.
+These tokens will be given as a reward for staking, creating and promoting lotteries, and buying tickets to lotteries.
+These tokens will also be used to allow interested investors to buy into the concept and earn a return off of our success.

+Contact blockchainmentor@protonmail.com to start a discussion

 ## Who is "BlockchainMentorLive"

 If you have looked at the commits of this project, or if you are evaluating or auditing it's code, you will no doubt see this name.
 Hi, I am Mark Tellez, a Mexico City based developer of over 25 years experience with this whole internet thing.
 I also teach JavaScript, React, and now Blockchain development, at https://devmentor.live and I have a Youtube channel for JavaScript/React (https://youtube.com/devmentorlive)[DevmentorLive] and I am starting a new channel on solidity and blockchain, which will be linked after it is up!